 Search Ward MM

-In addition to the impact of medication-related harm on an individuals quality of life it will usually also require clinical intervention such as a visit to a doctor or the hospital.
-It is estimated that medication-related harm is responsible for 30% of hospitalisations in older Australians.
-Up to 15% of older people visiting their general practitioner report experiencing medication-related harm with up to one quarter of these harm related incidents being deemed preventable.
+In addition to the impact on quality of life, an individual may also require a clinical intervention such as a visit to a doctor or the hospital.
+It is estimated that medication-related harm contributes to about 30 per cent of hospitalisations in older Australians.
+Up to 15% of older people visiting their doctor report experiencing some sort of medication-related harm, and up to a quarter of these are deemed preventable.

 Be informed.
 Ensure you ask your doctor and pharmacist questions as to why they are being prescribed that medication, and what to expect, both as a benefit and potential risk (or side effect).

 It is also important to adhere to the medication regime outlined by the doctor or pharmacist — taking medication at the right time or storing it in the right environment can be critical to the success of its effectiveness.

 Proactive medication care is essential to eliminating medication harm.

 Ward MM's highly trained clinical pharmacist are experts in geriatric medicine and can help by providing the following services;